PPL PRS, what’s the story?

 Meanwhile, PPL and PRS for Music will continue to carry out everything else they do separately, other than public performance licensing.
 This includes representing their members and collecting monies owed to them from international societies.
 Additionally they will continue to independently consult on and negotiate their tariff rates and licensing their broadcast, online and recorded media customers.

 Generally, anyone who plays or performs music in public needs TheMusicLicence.
 This means that if you wish to play music at a business, social activity or special event, you will usually need TheMusicLicence.
 Even if the music you play is only heard by your employees, say in a staff room or canteen, this is still considered a public performance, and therefore still requires a licence.
+Additionally, if you wish to use the TV in a public place, such as your business premises, you will need TheMusicLicence.

 Under The Copyright, Designs and Patents Act 1988, permission is needed from the relevant copyright holders – those people who create music – in order to play or perform music in public.
 Obtaining TheMusicLicence gives this permission in relation to the vast majority of commercially available music.
 This ranges from grassroots and independent artists and composers through to the biggest names in the business.